 Related read: How To Write A Great Blog Post People Will Read

 Note down ALL blog post ideas – even if they’re crap

 This is something I’ve always done and it’s always given me something to fall back on if I find my creativity is on the floor.
 On your phone notes, in a notebook or the back of a napkin – just write your ideas down!
 Even if they’re absolutely crap and you question yourself for even coming up which such rubbish.

 Keeping all your ideas together in one place (see my point on staying organized) can definitely help you stay creative with your blog because not only do you have ideas to fall back on when you’re lacking that inspiration, ideas also spark new ideas.

-Expand outwards from your blog
+Stay creative by expanding outwards from your blog

 Yes your blog might be the main platform for everything – the center of it all, so to speak, but who says it has to stop there?
 If you want to keep that creativity flowing, there’s nothing stopping you branching OUT from your blog, introducing a new platform or medium and continuing your creativity there.

 How about a newsletter where you can offer your subscribers a little bit extra than what they usually see on your blog?
 Creating freebies related to something you’re particularly good at, like Pinterest, SEO or design?
 Don’t limit yourself to just blog posts – there’s a whole internet out there.

 Related read: How To Take Your Blog To the Next Level